nosarthur/gita/README.md

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)

-Here the color coding has the following meaning:
+Here the color codings denote the four situations between local and remote branches:

-* purple: the local branch is behind the remote branch (good for merge).
-* red: the local branch is diverged from the remote branch.
 * green: the local branch is the same as the remote branch.
+* red: the local branch has diverged from the remote branch.
 * yellow: the local branch is ahead of the remote branch (good for push).
+* purple: the local branch is behind the remote branch (good for merge).

 And the extra symbols have the following meaning: